-The purpose of annual hunting regulations is to keep harvests at levels compatible with a population's ability to maintain itself.
+The purpose of annual hunting regulations is to keep harvests of game birds at levels compatible with a population's ability to maintain itself.
 The regulatory tools that exist to do this are framework regulations and special regulations.
 Framework regulations are the foundation of annual regulations and consist of the outside dates for opening and closing seasons, season length, daily bag and possession limits, and shooting hours.

-Season lengths vary by Flyway, with seasons being the longest in the Pacific Flyway and the shortest in the Atlantic Flyway, reflecting differences in the abundance of birds, number of hunters, and other factors.
-The number of birds of a species or group that can be harvested in a day is defined as the daily bag limit.
-Traditionally, bag limits have been large for birds that are highly productive, very abundant, short-lived, or lightly hunted.
-Flyway differences exist, with daily bag limit being most liberal in the Pacific Flyway and most restrictive in the Atlantic Flyway, for the same reasons that the season lengths differ.
+Season lengths for ducks vary by Flyway, with seasons being the longest in the Pacific Flyway and the shortest in the Atlantic and Mississippi Flyways, reflecting differences in the abundance of birds, number of hunters, and other factors.
+The number of birds of a species or group that can be harvested by an individual hunter in a day is defined as the daily bag limit, and is based on the harvest pressure that the species or group can sustain.
+As with season lengths, Flyway differences in daily bag limits also exist; daily bag limits for ducks generally are more liberal in the Pacific Flyway and become more restrictive as one moves east across the flyways, for the same reasons that the season lengths differ.